symphoniacloud/dynamodb-entity-store/documentation/Entities.md

 A couple of less common scenarios.

-First - it's usually the case that the value of your PK / SK attributes will always contain all the actual field values defined in `TPKSource` / `TSKSource`, but that's not always true.
-In such situations just specify the full set of fields that **do** drive your PK / SK values, and then you can return whatever you like from the generator functions.
+First - it's usually the case that your `pk()` and `sk()` functions return a context-free value based on their parameter types - `TPKSource` / `TSKSource`.
+In such cases your entity will likely be a stateless object.

+Sometimes though the value you want to generate for  `pk()` and/or `sk()` will be partly or solely dependent on _some other value(s)_ - e.g. a configuration value.
+In these situations you may need to create a stateful entity object (which you pass to entity store in `for(entity)`.

-Second - if either of your Partition Key or Sort Key attributes are also being used to store specific values of your table (in other words your table **does not** have separate '`PK`' and '`SK`' style attributes configured) then you can just return field values unmanipulated from your generator functions, **but you still need to implement the functions** .
+Second - if either of your Partition Key or Sort Key attributes are also being used to store specific fields of your entity (in other words your table **does not** have separate `PK` and `SK` style attributes configured) then you can just return field values unmanipulated from your generator functions, **but you still need to implement the functions** .

 E.g. say you have an internal type as follows: